 This is one of the dishes that was featured in my latest Whole30 blog post.
 As soon as I submitted this post, the next thing I know, Jen – the content editor/manager in the Whole30 – sent a lovely picture of her take on the Homemade Chicken Korma to me and I was so delighted to see how much she loves the dish !

+This insanely delicious Homemade Chicken Korma is savory, creamy, and deeply-satisfying.
 Best of all, it’s quick to put together and you can use either pumpkin or butternut squash.
 Perfect savory fall meal !

 I love making this delicious Homemade Chicken Korma in large quantities and portioning it into individual servings before freezing.